Ebazhanov/linkedin-skill-assessments-quizzes/quickbooks/quickbooks-quiz.md

 - [ ] Audit Trail report
 - [ ] Changed Transaction report
 - [ ] Profit and Loss report's drill-down feature

+#### Q57.
+You notice two or more similar names in the Vendor Center that reference the same vendor.
+What can you do to clean up the vendor list?

+- [ ] Merge the similar names into one vendor by renaming the vendors, using the same name for each.
+- [ ] Select the vendor in the Vendor Center and, in the lower-left corner, select the box to make the vendor inactive.
+- [ ] Collapse the vendors in the Profit and Loss report.
+- [ ] Delete the incorrect vendor names in the Vendor Center.

+#### Q58.
+What changes in QuickBooks if you put in a bank account number or any other personally identifiable information?

+- [ ] You are required to encrypt your QuickBooks file.
+- [ ] You are required to use a more complex password.
+- [ ] You are immediately prompted to back up the company file.
+- [ ] The ability to use QuickBooks in multi-user mode is disabled.

+#### Q59.
+What account does QuickBooks use to temporarily hold payments you receive from customers before you create your bank deposit?

+- [ ] Customer Payments
+- [ ] Checks Received
+- [ ] Undeposited Funds
+- [ ] Cash

+#### Q60.
+Why would you hide or collapse subaccounts on a report?

+- [ ] Doing so temporarily hides details, which enables you to focus on values in the parent accounts.
+- [ ] Subaccounts cannot be hidden, as they will be lost once the report is collapsed.
+- [ ] If you want to email the report, then subaccounts need to be collapsed.
+- [ ] Reports can be sent to Excel only in the collapsed format.

+#### Q61.
+A customer purchases goods or services with terms of net 30.
+How do you record this transaction in QuickBooks?

+- [ ] Create a sales order and then create an invoice when payment is due.
+- [ ] Create an invoice by going to your Home Page and, in the Customers section, selecting Create Invoices.
+- [ ] Create a sales receipt by going to your Home Page and, in the Customers section, selecting Create Sales Receipt.
+- [ ] Prepare a journal entry to debit Accounts Receivable and credit Sales, putting the customer name in the description.

+#### Q62.
+What is an effective way to restrict a specific user from being able to change, delete, or add a transaction after reports have been run?

+- [ ] Change the fiscal year in the Company Information window.
+- [ ] Edit the user's access to restrict their ability to work with transactions.
+- [ ] Select Restrict entry after this date for the user.
+- [ ] Start a new company file after each fiscal year end.

+#### Q63.
+What is the best way to record a sale when the customer pays at the time of the sale?

+- [ ] sales receipt
+- [ ] statement
+- [ ] Cash Sale journal entry
+- [ ] invoice

+#### Q64.
+What sequence of steps is required to process payroll?

+- [ ] Enter Time > Pay Employees > Pay Payroll Liabilities > Process Payroll Forms
+- [ ] Pav Employees > Process Payroll Forms > Pav Payroll Liabilities
+- [ ] Enter Time > Pav Payroll Liabilities > Process Payroll Forms > Print Liabilities Report
+- [ ] Pay Employees > Process Payroll Forms > Print Payroll Report

+#### Q65.
+Which accounts are affected when the timesheets function is used in QuickBooks to track employee hours?

+- [ ] Employee Balance Detail would be affected.
+- [ ] None, because timesheets are non-posting entries.
+- [ ] Payroll Expense and Cash in Checking would be affected.
+- [ ] Payroll Payable and Payroll Expense would be affected.

+#### Q66.
+What is the purpose of the little diamonds located next to certain list entries?

+- [ ] You can click and drag a diamond to move the list entry to a different location on the list.
+- [ ] The diamond indicates that the list entry cannot be deleted because it is in use.
+- [ ] The diamond indicates that the list entry has open transactions.
+- [ ] The diamond indicates that the list entry cannot be moved or deleted because it has open transactions.